 Fledge provides far more training than most accelerators, covering the full set of entrepreneurial skills required by successful entrepreneurs.

-This curriculum includes a series on online lectures based on The Next Step books, the full text of all the book, follow-up lessons, etc. It provide a framework for structuring a viable business plan, understanding startup marketing and startup sales, a step by step guide to creating a startup financial plan, a great pitch, explains the realities of fundraising, and more.
+This curriculum includes a series on online lectures based on The Next Step, the full text of all six book, follow-up lessons, etc. It provide a framework for structuring a viable business plan, understanding startup marketing and startup sales, a step by step guide to creating a startup financial plan, putting together and delivering a great investor pitch, explains the realities of fundraising, and more.

-This is an MBA level curriculum, used at at Pinchot University.
+This is an MBA level curriculum, used at at Presidio Graduate School.

 The Fledge network includes hundreds of mentors.
 That term is broadly defined, including everyone and anyone who volunteers their time to provide advice and to share experience with the teams.

 The Fledge mentors cover every skill required to create a successful startup, from business strategy and tactics to marketing and sales, financial planning, pitch coaching, and investors themselves providing feedback on fundraising and investor pitches.

 Fledglings can expect to sit down 1-on-1 with at least a dozen mentors, meet many more at the various events, and be connected to whomever might best help their company move forward.
 Most fledglings achieve “mentor whiplash” after a few weeks, flooded with advice, to a scale unimaginable and to a point where no more advice can help.

 The formal programming at Fledge lasts for 10 weeks.
 It’s a short amount of time for all that gets accomplished.
 It’s incredible intense.

 We meet formally at least once per day.
 Twice per week in class.
 Three times per week checking in on goals and progress.
 Once per week for an all-hands lunch.
 Other times to meet guest speakers and other visitors.